FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Third-party login and registration (also Enterprise login and registration) with the Authorization Code grant

 In the previous section we covered the **Local login and registration** process where the user is logging into our TWGTL application using an OAuth server we control such as FusionAuth.
-The other method that users can log in is with a third-party provider such as Facebook or an Enterprise system such as Active Directory.
+The other method that users can log in with is a third-party provider such as Facebook or an Enterprise system such as Active Directory.
 This process uses OAuth in the same way we described above.

 Some third-party providers have hidden some of the complexity from us by providing simple JavaScript libraries that handle the entire OAuth workflow (Facebook for example).
 We won't cover these types of third-party systems and instead focus on traditional OAuth workflows.

 In most cases, the third-party OAuth server is acting in the same way as our local OAuth server.
 In the end, the result is that we receive tokens that we can use to make API calls to the third party.
 Let's update our `handleTokens` code to call an fictitious API to retrieve the user's friend list from the third party.
+Here we are using sessions to store the access token and other tokens.

 ```javascript
 const axios = require('axios');